x75/x75.github.io/_posts/2019-01-16-electronic-music-listening.md

 __Keywords__: sound, music, algorithms, dsp, synthesis, sonfication, data-driven audio, digital musician, aesthetics-ng

-Was asked about an introductory playlist of electronic music connecting to instrumental aesthetics.
-Here it is
+A playlist intended as a guide to electronic music providing a bridge between pure and hybrid instrumental breeds.

 #### The list